mannu691/openrouter/README.md

 You can setup your SDK to emit debug logs for SDK requests and responses.

 You can pass your own logger class directly into your SDK.

-> [!WARNING]
-> Beware that debug logging will reveal secrets, like API tokens in headers, in log messages printed to a console or files.
-It's recommended to use this feature only during local development and not in production.

 ```python
 from openrouter import OpenRouter
 import logging